yusuke-imoto-lab/RECODE/README.md

-# RECODE - resolution of curse of dimensionality in single-cell data analysis
+# RECODE - Resolution of curse of dimensionality in single-cell data analysis

 ## Python